Early Childhood: K5 to 2nd Grade

 In small groups (made possible by small classes) with a teacher and an aide in Kindergarten, students listen to stories, work on handwriting or crafts, practice counting or identifying sounds and words, or doing a science or math activity.
 They work on fine motor control using scissors, play-dough, and buttoning and zipper manipulatives.
 They transfer poems from the board to lined paper and identify and correct punctuation and capitalization errors in a paragraph.
 Such focused and hands-on activities enhance the learning experience and encourage greater concept apprehension and mastery.

 We invite parents to be involved in two ways.
-Communication: you will receive weekly student work, teacher and Principal newsletter, reports through our on-line student information management tool Option C, and other messages by e-mail or note as needed to involve you in your child’s learning success.
-Presence: Kindergarten parents are part of school field trips, reading buddies, lunch buddies, birthday or liturgical calendar celebrations, or other activities for the children coordinated by the class “Room Mom”.
+Communication: you will receive a weekly folder containing your child’s graded work from the previous week, a teacher and Principal newsletter weekly, reports through our on-line student information management tool Option C, and other messages by e-mail or note as needed to involve you in your child’s learning success.
+We invite and encourage parent presence at school and at home.
+Parents are part of school field trips, reading buddies, lunch buddies, birthday or liturgical calendar celebrations, or other activities for the children coordinated by the class “Room Mom”.
+At home, we encourage you to work with your child reading aloud or accomplishing basic homework tasks by helping with study routine that will be important when your child gets to third grade.

 With these “five core commitments” in Kindergarten and First Grade, we achieve the level of excellence that parents seek without the difficulties and disappointments.